oraclize/docs/source/includes/_ethereum.md

     function __callback(bytes32 myid, string result, bytes proof) {
         if (msg.sender != oraclize_cbAddress()) throw;
-        newRandomNumber(parseInt(result));
+        LogNewRandomNumber(parseInt(result));
     }

     function update() payable {
         if (oraclize.getPrice("computation") > this.balance) {
-            newOraclizeQuery("Oraclize query was NOT sent, please add some ETH to cover for the query fee");
+            LogNewOraclizeQuery("Oraclize query was NOT sent, please add some ETH to cover for the query fee");
         } else {
-            newOraclizeQuery("Oraclize query was sent, standing by for the answer..");
+            LogNewOraclizeQuery("Oraclize query was sent, standing by for the answer..");
             oraclize_query("computation",["QmR6qXv65K2EjKj5H9tFfzU6GDd9STYYvJMXFRRAskm3uF", "2"]);
         }
     }